irfankaradeniz/HackerRank/README.md

 # HackerRank
-This repo contains my solution to HackerRank Questions
+This repo contains my solutions to HackerRank Questions